Bureau of the Inspection Service

 Read this information before filling out the form, please:

 Information about your identity and your contact details might be very valuable for us in case we need to specify the information sent to us by the form.
-However, should you have doubts about laying threats upon yourselves by submitting serious information about criminal activity of a police officer, you are not obliged to mention the contact details.
+However, should you have doubts about laying threats upon yourselves by submitting serious information about criminal activity of a police officer or custody/prison officers, you are not obliged to mention the contact details.

 In case of notification of a criminal act, the provision of § 62 article 1 of the Code of Criminal Procedure (Act No. 301/2005 Coll.) is important: “Petition is always judged by the content, even if it is mislabeled.
 It can be done in writing, orally into the minutes, by means of a telegraph, facsimile, electronic means signed with a qualified electronic signature under a special Act or without an advanced electronic signature.
 Petition made by the telegraph, facsimile, electronic means without a qualified signature has to be confirmed in writing or orally into the minutes within three working days; otherwise the petition is not being acted upon”.

-Anonymous submissions including information on criminal activity lodged by means of the form are important for us and the Department of Control and Inspection Service will consequently investigate and utilize them in its service performance.
+Anonymous submissions including information on criminal activity lodged by means of the form are important for us and the Bureau of Inspection Service will consequently investigate and utilize them in its service performance.